cervoise/so-i-became-a-keyboard/README.md

 Because you can!

-This can be used to inject payload on an unlock computer or to cheat on video games.
+This can be used to:

+- inject payload on an unlock computer,
+- cheat on video games,
+- "paste" a string into a Citrix/CyberArk/etc. where you cannot paste from the host.

 ## Main issues